POWERING WORKPLACE PERFORMANCE

-Tennis Australia recognises to have more elite players at the top of the world game, you need to have more people playing tennis more often for longer.
-One of the driving forces to getting more people on tennis courts around the country are tennis coaches.
-Prior to 2006, the focus of tennis coach education was on developing practical on-court coaching skills.
+Before 2006, the focus of tennis coach education was on developing practical on-court coaching skills.
 However, it was identified coaches were required to build sustainable businesses to attract more people from all parts of the community to play tennis.
-Additionally with ageing tennis facilities, coaches were required to build their knowledge and skills of facility management.
+Additionally, with aging tennis facilities, coaches were required to build their knowledge and skills of facility management.
 It was no longer enough for coaches to just coach.
 They had to successfully run, manage and grow tennis clubs and business facilities to meet tougher industry demands.

-The resulting Diploma of Management targeted individuals excited by exploring what was possible and guiding them to an understanding of high quality tennis services and facilities in a community setting.
+The resulting Diploma of Leadership and Management targeted individuals excited by exploring what was possible and guiding them to an understanding of high-quality tennis services and facilities in a community setting.

-The seven-month course comprised eight units closely matched to Tennis Australia’s learning and development vision.
+Reviewed bi-annually to ensure the program reflects changing industry needs and the business environment, the ten-month course comprised twelve units closely matched to Tennis Australia’s learning and development vision.

 The course’s aim was to achieve Tennis Australia’s mission by empowering tennis coaches and administrators to create an engaging environment that nurtured a challenging and enjoyable ‘tennis experience’.

-The desired result was for participants to immerse themselves holistically in running and managing their tennis facility to render the sport’s many intrinsic benefits patent.
+The desired result was to empower participants to run and manage their tennis coaching business and facilities holistically to translate the many intrinsic benefits of the sport.

-In short, we wanted them to show, rather than tell.
+In short, through the program we wanted them to show, rather than tell.

 Many participants have reported major wins including: